-Take time each day to scoop floating debris from your aquarium.
+Take time each day to scoop floating debris from your aquarium with a fine-mesh aquarium net.
 While your aquarium will need thorough, less frequent cleanings, a daily net-cleaning will help keep things neat and tidy for your fish.
 Along with the net, always check your filter to assure that it is functioning properly.

 MAINTENANCE TIP 5

 Finally, spend time each day observing your fish.
 Get to know them and their habits so that you can quickly tell when something is awry.
 With a little time each day, you should be able to maintain a prosperous.